alysseramos/HotColdGame_Group/README.md

 application as well.<br>

 The program also will track the number of moves it took the user to find the hidden circle.<br>
-It will restart the move tracking, everytime the user restarts, or goes to the home.<br>
+It will restart the move tracking, everytime the user restarts, or goes to the home screen.<br>

-The user will use the color red, blue and white to help them reveal where the hidden circle is.<br>
+The user will use the colors red, blue and white to help them reveal where the hidden circle is.<br>

 RED:Warm<br>
 BLUE:Cold<br>